I hear people talk about authenticity all the time. I hear it so often I wonder if it means anything.

 Nowadays when he writes speeches for corporate executives, and when he coaches them on their delivery, Mike encourages them to “Sound like you … only better.”

-That doesn’t necessarily come easily.
-It may seem counterintuitive, but a lot of work – preparation, rehearsal, discipline – goes into presenting your best self on stage.
-But the point is, it’s you – not someone else.
+That doesn’t always come naturally.
+It may seem counterintuitive, but a lot of work – preparation, rehearsal, discipline – goes into being your best self on stage.
+But the point is, it’s you – and nobody else.

 Mike’s story moved me too.
-Who among us has not at times suffered from anxiety and wanted to hide in the bushes?
-Sometimes we do discover our truest self through public speaking.
+Who among us has not at times wanted to hide in the bushes?
+Sometimes we discover our truest self through public speaking.
 Sometimes it is a transforming moment.

 The title of Mike’s chapter is, “From ‘Stage Fright’ to the Power of Authenticity.”